 The hiring process becomes better when Linkedin is integrated with your applicant tracking system (ATS).
 It helps you post jobs on LinkedIn and other job boards as well as track candidates and your recruiting process.

 Recruiterflow is a limited listing partner of Linkedin which allows our customers to post their jobs on Linkedin for free.
 These LinkedIn job postings will be shown to all the candidates searching for jobs and will also be posted under the Jobs section on your company’s LinkedIn profile page.

 Register on Recruiterflow, Go to ‘Settings’, further to ‘General Settings and enter your Linkedin Company ID.
 (The last digits after the URL- https://www.linkedin.com/company/******).
 Alternatively, you can also search for the company here.

 How to Post a Job on LinkedIn using Recruiterflow?

-Create a job, select Linkedin as a channel to publish the job in the promote tab of Recruiterflow.
-Edit the job with additional details like industry, field, experience required and more.
+Create a job, and select Linkedin as a channel to publish the job in the promote tab of Recruiterflow.
+Edit the job with additional details like industry, field, experience required, and more.
 Mention all the relevant skills required and the expiry of the job post.
 Lastly, select the Linkedin icon and save the job on the board.
 Within 48 hours, your job will be posted on Linkedin and all applicants will be directed to Recuiterflow.
 For more details, you can check out this help page.